carpentries/instructor-training/episodes/21-management.md

 #### Participatory Instruction \& Hands-off Help

-Whether you are live coding, as we will discuss in more detail soon, or teaching other content, your learners should be actively working along with you wherever possible.
+Whether you are teaching via live coding or live demonstration, your learners should be actively working along with you wherever possible.
 Similarly, when receiving assistance, learners should be doing the typing whenever possible.

 :::::::::::::::::::::::::::::::::::::::::  callout